SvenDanilBorodun/EduBotics/examples/01-move-in-relative-squares/README.md

-# PhosphoBot: Move in Relative Squares Example
+# EduBotics: Move in Relative Squares Example

-This example demonstrates how to use the PhosphoBot API to move a robot in square patterns using relative positioning.
+This example demonstrates how to use the EduBotics API to move a robot in square patterns using relative positioning.

 ## Prerequisites

 - Python 3.6+
-- A robot running the PhosphoBot server
+- A robot running the EduBotics server
 - Required Python packages (install via `pip install -r requirements.txt`)

 ## Configuration